dtapgaming/FS25-Fill-Type-Texture-Maker-Python/README.md

    * Install needed tools (Pillow, NumPy, OpenCV)
    * Add texconv.exe to your system so python can use it ✅

-3. 📦 Install the GIANTS Texture Tool (Required)
+## 3. 📦 Install the GIANTS Texture Tool (Required) EXTREAMLEY IMPORTANT

    * Go to: [https://gdn.giants-software.com/downloads.php](https://gdn.giants-software.com/downloads.php)
    * create an account and login